 • deep dermatophytosis

 • chronic invasive dermatophyte infection (tinea profunda)

 • pheohyphomycosis (black mold disease)

 Infections with dermatophytes and “black molds” tend be chronic and difficult to treat, responding partially or poorly to antifungal drugs.
-They can be disfiguring and they can also spread from the skin to deep organs, including the brain.
+They can be disfiguring and they can also spread from the skin to lymph nodes and deep organs, including the brain.

 There has been a report of other fungal infections associated with CARD9 deficiency, although the evidence has been less conclusive.

 Although CARD9 deficiency is a genetic disorder, the invasive fungal infection can occur at any age.
 In fact, most of the reported cases have been in adults.
 Males and females are equally affected.

 CARD9 deficiency is caused by mutations in the CARD9 gene.
 This gene is responsible for production of the CARD9 protein which is normally expressed by only two specific types of white blood cells: neutrophils and monocytes (monocytes in the blood become macrophages once they go into tissues).
 In CARD9 deficiency, the CARD9 protein is abnormal, and both of these types of cells (neutrophils and monocytes/macrophages) have difficulty responding to fungus, which allows one of the above fungal diseases to develop.

 CARD9 deficiency is inherited in an autosomal recessive fashion, which means that both copies of the gene, one inherited from each parent, have to have a mutation in order for a person to develop this condition.
 If only one copy of the gene has a mutation, then the person is considered to be a “carrier”; to date, carriers are not thought to be at increased risk for fungal infections.
 However, the risk for two carrier parents to pass the gene mutation and, consequently, to have an affected child is 25 percent with each pregnancy.